 Nick came home from work one day raving about this little coffee device his boss owns – The Aeropress.

-The brewing process – Heat your cold water on the stove/kettle, add a filter and coffee grounds, let the beauty brew for a few moments and press.
+The brewing process – Heat your cold water on the stove or fire (kettle if you have electricity), add a filter and coffee grounds, let the beauty brew for a few moments and press.

 BAM, you have a perfect freshly brewed coffee.

 This was my favourite by far, but just to add to my fanciness, I wasn’t ready to convert to ‘flat’ coffee.

 This took me to the purchase of a USB chargeable milk frother which has a second head for an electric whisk.
 I can confirm we have used the frother for about 20 coffees so far and still have not had to recharge this device!

 You can also buy the individual parts for the Aeropress and a reusable coffee filter to avoid the consumables.
 This will save you money and be more sustainable for your next camping trip or life on the road.

 The Verdict – What Is The Best Camp Coffee Maker?